Startouf/qubble/readme.md

 # Project Qubble

+## Poster

+You can have a look at [the poster (French)](https://drive.google.com/file/d/0B8EhxTyDP6M-RUN2QWJneGdVQVE/view?usp=sharing) we used for the presentation of our project

 ## Summary - What is Qubble ?

 Creating an innovative music instrument from scratch, and easy to play with.